Emily3403/OperatingSystem/README.md

 Note that this Operating system is currently in unstable alpha.
 Anything may or may not work.

+In order to clone this repository you will need to install `git-lfs`.
+Install it with your favorite package manager.

 ## Running with QEMU

 This is the most common use case: Run the kernel with QEMU.